 De Gennaro works with handmade oil pastel built from wax, marble dust, and earth pigments applied over a thick impasto of lime and sand, a process that begins in the studio the way a wall begins in a mason's workshop.
 The sculptural formation of the surface is not incidental: he trained as a sculptor at the Accademia di Belle Arti in Rome before moving to New York in 1983, and the physical intelligence of a person who thinks through three-dimensional material remains embedded in every painting.
 XI:MMIX is a canvas you read spatially as much as optically.

-Anselm Kiefer is the inevitable comparison for a painter working at this scale with this palette, using material accumulation to carry the weight of historical and geographical memory.
-But where Kiefer's surfaces tend toward the monumental and the culturally programmatic, De Gennaro's are warmer and more intimate, weighted by personal rather than national archaeology.
+XI:MMIX carries the weight of historical and geographical memory through accumulated material rather than through narrative or symbol: this is painting as archaeology rather than as image, and the distinction places it within a specific European tradition of materic scale work.
+Anselm Kiefer is the inevitable point of triangulation, and the contrast clarifies De Gennaro's position.
+Where Kiefer's surfaces reach toward the monumental and the culturally programmatic, XI:MMIX is warmer and more intimate, weighted by personal rather than national archaeology.
 The turquoise passage in the lower register is not northern European lead and bitumen; it is Mediterranean sea.
-The distinction matters: this is not the painting of traumatic historical rupture but of deep continuity with a landscape that precedes history and will outlast it.
+This is not the painting of traumatic historical rupture, but of deep continuity with a landscape that precedes history and will outlast it.